ncecere/stripper/instructions.md

 - Handles various error types differently (e.g., connection errors, timeouts, HTTP errors)

 ### Data Management
-- Stores retrieved content locally in markdown format
+- Stores retrieved content locally in markdown, text, or html format
 - Maintains a database for tracking URLs and their status
 - Associates content with metadata for easy retrieval
 - Provides comprehensive statistics and reporting